 Based in Washington, D.C., the World Bank is the world’s largest development bank.
 It supplies loans to developing countries, focusing its efforts on agriculture, urban development, environmental protection, and governance.
 It works with countries to develop realistic debt-repayment plans as it strives to end poverty and build shared prosperity.
 Delegates in this mid-sized committee will question the balance of money and power, working to combat poverty and corruption in our world’s peripheral countries.

 This committee is designed for both beginners and experienced delegates alike.
 Position papers, although strongly recommended, are not required.
-However, delegates who wish to be considered for an award must submit their position papers by February 7th, 2020, at 23:59 PST.
+However, delegates who wish to be considered for an award must submit their position papers by January 12th, 2024, at 23:59 PT.
 More information about position papers will be found on page 3 of each Background Guide.